Print

 Employee Requests for Re-Testing

-An employee who has received a confirmed positive test result may request to have his/her specimen re-tested in a different laboratory.
-The employee should contact the Executive Director of Human Resources or designee immediately upon receipt of the positive test result for information on how to initiate such a request, which must be made within 72 hours of receiving the positive test result.
-The cost of the additional test is the responsibility of the employee.
+An employee who has received a confirmed positive test result and/or refuses to test because of adulteration or substitution may request to have his/her specimen re-tested in a different laboratory.
+The employee should contact the Executive Director of Human Resources or DER immediately upon receipt of the positive test result for information on how to initiate such a request, which must be made within 72 hours of receiving the positive test result to the Medical Review Officer.

 Policy/Procedure Administration